Are you ready for the best recipes for Christmas cookies? Today, I joined with twenty-four bloggers to share our best recipes.

-I then filled the insides with the same icing and shook the cookies lightly to get the icing to smooth over.
+Next, I filled the insides with the same icing and shook the cookies lightly to get the icing to smooth over.

-I opted for an easy approach to “decorating my cookies” and only added polka dots (which are ornaments).
+Because this was my first attempt at royal icing, I opted to “decorate my cookies” by only adding polka dots (which are ornaments).
 I used the same icing and added the dots immediately on top of the green icing.

 - Sugar Cookies